How to Succeed in FIFA 18 Online: Strategies and Tips

 Heading can be your best friend when it comes to scoring.
-Now, in FIFA 17, heading is much more about positioning and timing than in previous editions of the game.
+Now, in FIFA 18, heading is much more about positioning and timing than in previous editions of the game.
 If you simply just press the B button, you may find yourself not even heading the ball at all.
 This can be infuriating, and I often hear people complain that heading is broken on this game.
-Quite the contrary, if you understand how to head properly, you will be netting your crosses like Klose!
+Quite the contrary, if you understand how to head properly, you will be netting your crosses much more regularly.

 Here are my tips for scoring finishing, followed by heading.

 - Slow down.
 If the goal is open and you have lots of space, stop sprinting!
 If you continue to sprint, it will make scoring more difficult.

 - Use RB correctly.
 Do not try to finesse it from distance.
 In close quarters, it can be deadly.
 It is designed to put the ball around the keeper, and you should use that to your advantage

 - Try to hit your shot at an angle.
 If you shoot straight, the ball will more than likely hit the keeper.
 If you angle your player before shooting, especially with finesse, you will put it past the keeper no worries.